 If necessary, students look at the sentences in the chat on page 80 to help them complete the chart.
 When they finish, write an affirmative and a negative sentence on the board.
 Circle the verb forms.
-Draw students'attention to the use of to be and the -ing form of the main verb.
+Draw students'attention to the use of main verb.